+The prevention of The salient points presented by the responsible crime & disorder; authorities and Councillor Galpin were that the the prevention of application would be contrary to the licensing nuisance; objectives as set out within the Council's licensing

+- Policy 012 Hours

-Agenda Item No Торіс Decision under Section 182 of the Licensing Act 2003 and Havering's Licensing Policy.
-In addition, the Sub-Committee took account of its obligations under s17 of the Crime and Disorder Act 1998, and Articles 1 and 8 of the First Protocol of the Human Rights Act 1998.
-Agreed Facts Facts/Issues Whether the granting of a variation to the premises licence would undermithe licensing objectives. of crime & The salient points presented by the responsible authorities and Councillor Galpin were that the application would be contrary to the licensing objective as set out within the Council's licensing policy including: • Policy 012 - Hours • Policy 017 - Location, cumulative impact and saturation. • Policy 007 - Development planning • Policy 009 - Operating Schedule and • Policy 010 - Safer clubbing and drugs Halli The Sub-Committee had heard that policy 012 and 017 supported the argument that as the venue was located within the Hornchurch SPA and already had a licence which allowed it to continue half an hour beyond the recommended cessation times for a mixed use area, allowing the applicant request for additional hours would be detrimental to the intention of the policy, would create additional noise nuisance, and no substantial reasons had been given to the Sub-Committee to persuade it that it was an exceptional case.
+- Policy 017 Location, cumulative impact and saturation.

+- Policy 007 Development planning

+- Policy 009 Operating Schedule and

+- Policy 010 Safer clubbing and drugs

+The Sub-Committee had heard that policy 012 and 017 supported the argument that as the venue was located within the Hornchurch SPA and already had a licence which allowed it to continue half an hour beyond the recommended cessation times for a mixed use area, allowing the applicant's request for additional hours would be detrimental to the intention of the policy, would create additional noise nuisance, and no substantial reasons had been given to the Sub-Committee to persuade it that it was an exceptional case.